rchakode/realopinsight/docs/deployement-on-kubernetes.md

 ## Installation using kubectl and Kustomize
 First review the default configuration settings in the deployment ConfigMap: `kustomize/realopinsight-config.yaml`.

-Then, perform the following command to submit the deployment.
+The manifests are configured to achieve the deployment in the namespace `monitoring`.
+The namespace is assumed to exist, otherwise create it first.

-The target namespace (`monitoring`) is assumed to exist.
-Otherwise, create it first.
+Use the below command to trigger the deployment.

 ```
 kubectl -n monitoring apply -k ./manifests/kustomize